ipfabric/docs/docs/Getting_Started/Overview/index.md

 !!! info "Additional resources requirements"

-    To make sure you have enough resources, please use the following formulas.
+    To make sure you have enough resources, please use the following formulas:

-    Data **disk storage** requires 1MB per device per each snapshot (example: 1350 devices, plan is to keep up to 100 snapshots => 135 GB data storage).
+    Data **disk storage** requires 1 MB per device per each snapshot (example: 1350 devices, plan is to keep up to 100 snapshots => 135 GB data storage).

-    **Memory** requires 5MB of RAM per device per each **loaded** snapshot (example: 1200 devices, up to 100 snapshots but only 3 loaded at a time (1200 x 5 = 6000 x 3) => 18 GB RAM).
+    **Memory** requires 5 MB of RAM per device per each **loaded** snapshot (example: 1200 devices, up to 100 snapshots but only 3 loaded at a time (1200 x 5 = 6000 x 3) => 18 GB RAM).

 !!! note